mayur4279/Interview-questions/AWS/IAM.md

 ## 15. Your organization is migrating on-premises applications to AWS.
 How would you ensure a seamless transition for user authentication and authorization using AWS IAM?

-1. first, i will users
+1. first, i will craete users
 2. Second, i will create seperate groups for the users.
 3. third, based on exiting on-primises roles i will assign them policies such as for the group of developers i will only give the access of ec2 service.
 4. monitoration of all users using cloudtrail.